Kampfgeschwader 200: Long-range reconnaissance

-The Mistel program
+The Mistel programme

 Beginning in 1942, to compensate for its lack of heavy bombers, the Luftwaffe started to experiment with packing some of its war-weary Junkers Ju 88 bombers with enormous shaped-charge warheads and guiding them to their targets with a fighter airplane mounted on the back of the unmanned bomber.
-Although not as effective as the Luftwaffe planners had hoped, the Mistel program continued to be developed through 1944.
+Although not as effective as the Luftwaffe planners had hoped, the Mistel programme continued to be developed through 1944.
 However, few effective operations were flown.
 The unit was originally intended to attack naval installations at Gibraltar, Leningrad or Scapa Flow in Scotland, but the Allied Operation Overlord diverted efforts to Normandy.